brycewray/hugo-site/content/posts/2019/04/why-left-ulysses.md

 {{< stweet "1114140807764893696" >}}

-And, almost as if it had gotten the message, Ulysses was good as gold across my devices---until this morning.
+And, almost as if it had gotten the message, Ulysses was good as gold across my devices --- until this morning.

 Then, after doing some WIP edits in Ulysses on my iPad last night and confirming that they'd transferred smoothly and nearly instantaneously over to the iPhone across iCloud, I opened up Ulysses on the Mac so I could copy the latest edits over to iA Writer just to be safe, as I've done throughout this "stress test."

 Last night's edits weren't there; the last stuff there was from the night before last, my most recent editing session on the Mac.
 I waited.
 And waited.
 I wasn't about to touch anything at this point, lest I cause any conflicts.
 Finally, nearly *five minutes later*, the newest edits began popping up on the Mac, **except** that their timestamps were from right that moment, when they'd appeared in the Mac version, **not** when I'd actually last edited them.

 I just sat there a minute, thinking about what I'd just witnessed and what it meant.
 Finally, I muttered, quietly and sadly, "Well, sir, that's all she wrote."
-I got those files safely copied over to iA Writer and---for the last time---closed Ulysses.
+I got those files safely copied over to iA Writer and --- for the last time --- closed Ulysses.

 **Note from 2019-05-04**: I've since [learned](/posts/2019/05/boxed-in/) that the behavior re the timestamp turns out to be common for so-called "shoebox" or "central-library" apps like Ulysses and, for that matter, Apple's own Notes and Photos apps.
 So, while I considered it the Smoking Gun at that point, now I doubt that.
 This doesn't explain the earlier business with the sync not happening for days, of course, but I've also learned of numerous similar reports from users of "shoebox" apps so, while that doesn't make it okay, it does suggest the fault isn't *necessarily* that of Ulysses.
 Again, will [update](/posts/2019/05/boxed-in/) with more info when I can.
 {.yellowBox}